ietf-rats/draft-birkholz-rats-uccs/draft-birkholz-rats-uccs.md

 use of the UCCS CBOR tag, correspondingly - is not intended for use in a scope where a scope-specific security consideration discussion has not been conducted, vetted and approved for that use.

+## General Considerations

+Implementations of Secure Channels are often separate from the application logic that has security requirements on them.
+Similar security considerations to those described in {{-cose-new-struct}} for obtaining the required levels of assurance include:

+* Implementations need to provide sufficient protection for private or secret key material used to establish or protect the Secure Channel.
+* Using a key for more than one algorithm can leak information about the key and is not recommended.
+* An algorithm used to establish or protect the Secure Channel may have limits on the number of times that a key can be used without leaking information about the key.

+The Verifier needs to ensure that the management of key material used establish or protect the Secure Channel is acceptable.
+This may include factors such as:

+* Ensuring that any permissions associated with key ownership are respected in the establishment of the Secure Channel.
+* Cryptographic algorithms are used appropriately.
+* Key material is used in accordance with any usage restrictions such as freshness or algorithm restrictions.
+* Ensuring that appropriate protections are in place to address potential traffic analysis attacks.

+## AES-CBC_MAC

+* A given key should only be used for messages of fixed or known length.
+* Different keys should be used for authentication and encryption operations.
+* A mechanism to ensure that IV cannot be modified is required.

+{{-cose-new-algs}}, Section 3.2.1 contains a detailed explanation of these considerations.

+## AES-GCM

+* The key and nonce pair are unique for every encrypted message.
+* The maximum number of messages to be encrypted for a given key is not exceeded.

+{{-cose-new-algs}}, Section 4.1.1 contains a detailed explanation of these considerations.

+## AES-CCM

+* The key and nonce pair are unique for every encrypted message.
+* The maximum number of messages to be encrypted for a given block cipher is not exceeded.
+* The number of messages both successfully and unsuccessfully decrypted is used to determine when rekeying is required.

+{{-cose-new-algs}}, Section 4.2.1 constains a detailed explanation of these considerations.

+## ChaCha20 and Poly1305

+* The nonce is unique for every encrypted message.
+* The number of messages both successfully and unsuccessfully decrypted is used to determine when rekeying is required.

+{{-cose-new-algs}}, Section 4.3.1 contains a detailed explanation of these considerations.

 --- back